The first graphic history to capture the full scope of the Civil War, gorgeously drawn and expertly told.

-Ari Kelman is the author of A Misplaced Massacre: Struggling Over the Memory of Sand Creek (Harvard University Press, 2013) and A River and Its City: The Nature of Landscape in New Orleans (University of California Press, 2003), which won the Abbott Lowell Cummings Prize in 2004.
+Ari Kelman is also the author of A Misplaced Massacre: Struggling Over the Memory of Sand Creek (Harvard University Press, 2013), recipient of the Avery O. Craven Award, the Bancroft Prize, the Tom Watson Brown Book Award, and the Robert M. Utley Prize, all in 2014, and A River and Its City: The Nature of Landscape in New Orleans (University of California Press, 2003), which won the Abbott Lowell Cummings Prize in 2004.

 “Vividly captures the controversy and pain that accompanied this reopening of a dark chapter in American history.”